bangpow00/Beerio/README.md

 * Beerio/Beerio/Models
 * Beerio.Tests/

-These directories encapuslate intial design and tesing ideas.
+These directories encapsulate intial design and tesing ideas.

 ## A tale of two branches